COVID-19: UPDATED INFORMATION AFFECTING SHIPS

 - Previous guidelines issued by the Ministry of Health and Transport established upon which conditions the crew of a ship calling any port could disembark.
 This however seems to be changed an no crew are allowed to disembark at any port.
 Humanitarian reasons shall be considered by the Authorities.

 - The Ministry of Transport, through Resolution 60/20 dated 13 MAR 2020 created “Crisis Committee to Prevent COVID-19 in River, Maritime and Lacustrine Transport”.
-In turn, on 20 MAR 2020 the Committee issued the “COVID-19 Protocol” applicable to the Country, according to which:
+In turn, on 20 MAR 2020 the Committee issued the “COVID-19 Protocol” applicable to the Country, according to which IS STILL APPLICABLE:

 - Any suspected case must be reported to Health Authorities o whom acts on their behalf;

-- 72 hours prior to ship’s arrival, the Master must submit before the Health Authorities pre-arrival information:
+- 72 hours prior to ship’s arrival, the Master must submit before the Health Authorities pre-arrival information (see specific requirements in the AMENDED PROTOCOL HERE

 - “essential personnel” are those involved in shipping and ports who provide operational and safety services , such as: pilots, Master/Crew, stevedores, quantity and quality control companies, tugs, holds/tanks inspectors, Customs brokers, ISPS offiers, ship agents, motor boats providers (amongst others described);